 - 10.3.4.
 Within ten business days of the Coordinator receiving the respondent's response, if necessary meets with the respondent to clarify the details of their response; - 10.3.5.
 Within ten business days of the Coordinator having received all submissions and clarifications, identifies the steps to be taken to resolve the matter; - 10.3.6.
 If the Coordinator deems formal mediation appropriate, it is offered to the complainant and the Respondent.
 If the complainant and respondent both consent, the College will arrange for a mediator.
 If a mediated settlement is reached, the terms of the settlement is reduced to writing is signed by the complainant, respondent and the mediator.
 If the settlement requires any action on the part of the College, the settlement requires the agreement of the Chief Human Resources Officer, Human Resources or designate.
-Discussions between the parties at mediation is carried out with a view to affecting a settlement and is treated as privileged to the full extent permitted by law; - 10.3.7.
-If mediation is not pursued or is unsuccessful, the Coordinator appoints an investigator and notifies the parties of the identity of the investigator; and - 10.3.8.
-The parties have two business days from notification of appointment of the investigator to make objections to the Coordinator.
-Only objections based on substantive issues, such as conflict of interest or bias against a party, are considered. - 10.3.9.
-The investigator commences the investigation within ten business days of the date of appointment.
-The Investigator: - Interviews the complainant and the respondent and obtains signed statements; - Interviews the witnesses suggested by the parties and obtains signed statements; - Interviews other witnesses who may provide relevant information for the investigation and obtains signed statements; - Gathers written, electronic or other evidence; and - Within forty-five business days from appointment, submits to the Coordinator a written investigation report containing a concise summary of the findings of the investigation to the Coordinator.
-If required, the investigator may request an extension of this time frame.
-If additional time is granted, the Coordinator advises the parties.
+Discussions between the parties at mediation is carried out with a view to affecting a settlement and is treated as privileged to the full extent permitted by law;

 10.4.
-Stage Four - Investigation Report, Summary of Findings and Disposition
+Stage Four - Investigation, Report, Summary of Findings and Disposition